 These are the properties that are owned, acquired by finance lease, or constructed by an organization for further sub-lease by way of an operating lease to other parties.

 #6 – Assets Held for Sale

-It refers to those assets which are intended to be sold (other than in course of the business) in the present state and condition within a period of the coming twelve months.
+It refers to those assets which are intended to be sold (other than in the course of business) in the present state and condition within 12 months.
 The carrying amount is recovered by way of sale.

 #7 – Leased Assets

-It is very important to properly classify the assets in the financial statements or otherwise, the financial statements may be misleading.
+It is essential to properly classify the assets in the financial statements, or otherwise, the financial statements may be misleading.
 Let us consider an example wherein a current asset is wrongly classified as a non-current asset.
-This will result in an incorrect representation of working capital as the same takes into account current assets.
+It will result in an incorrect representation of working capital as the same takes into account current assets.
 Also, asset classification is necessary to understand which assets help in revenue generation and which do not make any contribution.
 It also helps to identify the solvency of a business.
 Thus, for financial parameters to be correct, the classification must be correct.

 This article has been a guide to Asset Classification.
 Here we discuss the classification of assets is done on parameters that include Based on Duration Held, Based on Physical Existence and Based on Use.
 You can learn more about Corporate Finance from the following articles –